chaos-polymtl/lethe/doc/source/parameters/resolved-cfd-dem/resolved-cfd-dem.rst

 	This near-particle zone will be systematically refined at each refinement step until reaching the ``max refinement level`` parameter (:doc:`../cfd/mesh_adaptation_control`).

 * The ``initial refinement`` parameter controls the number of refinement cycles in the near-particle refinement zone around every particle before the simulation starts.

+* The ``levels not precalculated`` parameter controls the number of layers of the hierarchical grid used by Lethe that are ignored by precalculations.
+It allows to reduce the memory footprint at the cost of an increased computing time.
+At the moment, this is used only for RBF shapes.
+The value should be increased when the RBF contains a lot of nodes and/or the grid is extremely fine.

 * The ``integrate motion`` parameter controls if the dynamics equations of the particles are calculated.
 If this parameter is set to false, the particles remain static.
 If ``ìntegrate motion=true`` the position and the velocity will be defined by the particles' position and velocity function.